ciscoheat/superforms-web/src/routes/concepts/messages/+page.md

 {/if}
 ```

-But first we want to sent it from the server.
+First we want to sent it from the server though.
 This is quite easy using the `message` helper function.

 ## The message helper